CONNECT WITH US

 NIMS Certification (MFG-108E)

 The National Institute for Metalworking Skills (NIMS) Certification Prep class provides students with practice exams and lab time to improve their skills.
-Students will be able to earn up to five NIMS certifications in this course: Drill Press 1; Grinding 1; Job Planning, Bench Work & Layout; Measurement, Materials & Safety; Milling 1.
+Students will be eligible to earn the NIMS: Benchwork and Layout certification upon completion of the class.

 30 hours; 3.0 CEU